 Center Parcs benefits from having a flexible cost base.
 Because of the high level of forward booking visibility of the business, Center Parcs is able to manage its cost base effectively to meet its business requirements.
 As part of the strategy to seek profitable growth, it intends to continue to generate cost savings through increased efficiency at each village and at its head office.
-Center Parcs also plans to continue to improve and streamline booking options, primarily as a result of introducing a new Center Parcs website later in 2017.
+Center Parcs also plans to continue to improve and streamline booking options, including through its updated Center Parcs website introduced in 2017.